-OTask State Representation: The state of every task is summarized within the task icons (See Figure 3).
-Basically we distinguish between tasks on meta-level and tasks on content level.
-Tasks on meta-level are represented with a cycle, the green part indicates the percentage of completed metadata.
-All tasks which have completed all mandatory metadata are content level tasks.
+(10) Task State Representation: The state of every task is summarized within the task icons (See Figure).
+Basically we distinguish between tasks on meta level and tasks on content level.
+Tasks on meta level are represented with a cycle, the green part indicates the percentage of completed meta data.
+All tasks which have completed all mandatory meta data are content level tasks.
 Content level tasks are represented by a pie chart, the green part indicates the competed part.
-Different green are used to express the task type.